don/ITP-DeviceToDatabase/setup/influxdb.md

     ufw allow 8086

-Login into influx and create a password
+Login into influx and create the `admin` user.
+Until you do this anyone can login without a password.

     influx -host influx.dev2db.com -ssl
     create user admin with password [REDACTED] with all privileges;